-Preface ix
+Preface XÌ

-Purpose of This Guide
+Purpose of This Guide xi

-Audience
+Audience xi

-Related Documentation.
+Related Documentation xi

-Document Conventions.
+Document Conventions xii

 Chapter 1: Introduction 1

 Overview of the UnboundID Identity Proxy Features 2

-Overview of the Identity Proxy Components and Terminology 3
+Overview of the Identity Proxy Components and Terminology

 About Locations

-About LDAP External Servers 4
+About LDAP External Servers.

-About LDAP Health Checks 4
+About LDAP Health Checks

-About Load-Balancing Algorithms 6
+About Load-Balancing Algorithms

 About Proxy Transformations

-About Request Processors
+About Proxy Transformations

-About Server Affinity Providers
+About Server Affinity Providers.

 About Subtree Views

-About the Connection Pools
+About the Connection Pools.

-About Client Connection Policies
+About Client Connection Policies.

 About Entry Balancing

 Server Component Architecture

 Architecture of a Simple Identity Proxy Deployment

-Architecture of an Entry-Balancing Identity Proxy Deployment
+Architecture of a Shiple Identity Froxy Deployment

 Identity Proxy Configuration Overview

+identity 110/ty Comingulation Cyclylevillinininininininininininininininininin 12

-Chapter 2: Installing the Identity Proxy
+Chapter 2: Installing the Identity Proxy 13

-Before You Begin
+Before You Begin 14

-Defining a Naming Strategy 14
+Defining a Naming Strategy for Server Locations

 Software Requirements: Java

-Preparing the Operating System 15
+Preparing the Operating System

-To Set the File Descriptor Limit (Linux)
+Configuring the File Descriptor Limits

-To Set the Filesystem Flushes 16
+To Set the Filesystem Flushes

 About Editing OS-Level Environment Variables

 Install sysstat and pstack (Red Hat)

-Install dstat (SUSE Linux) 17
+Install dstat (SUSE Linux)

 Omit vm.overcommit_memory

 Getting the Installation Packages

 To Unpack the Build Distribution

 About the RPM Package

 Installing the Identity Proxy

-About the setup Tool 18
+About the setup Tool

 Installing the First Identity Proxy in Interactive Mode

-Installing the First Identity Proxy in Non-Interactive Mode 24
+Installing the First Identity Proxy in Non-Interactive Mode

 To Install Additional Identity Proxy in Non-Interactive Mode

 Installing the Identity Proxy with a Truststore in Non-Interactive Mode

-Running the Server 26
+Running the Server

 To Start the Identity Proxy

 To Run the Server as a Foreground Process

-To Start the Server at Boot Time 27
+To Start the Server at Boot Time 26

 Stopping the Identity Proxy

 To Stop the Server

 To Schedule a Server Shutdown

 To Restart the Server

 Uninstalling the Server

 To Uninstall the Server in Interactive Mode

 To Uninstall the Server in Non-Interactive Mode

 To Uninstall Selected Components in Non-Interactive Mode

 To Uninstall the RPM Build Package

 Updating the Identity Proxy

 To Update the Identity Proxy

 To Upgrade the RPM Package

 Reverting an Update

 Installing the Management Console

 To Install the Management Console Out of the Box

 Working with the Management Console

 Logging into the Management Console

+Fine-Tuning the Management Console

-Chapter 3: Configuring the Identity Proxy 39
+Cha pter 3: Configuring the Identity Proxy

 Overview of the Configuration and Management Tools

 Using the create-initial-proxy-config Tool

 Configuring a Standard Identity Proxy Deployment

 To Configure a Standard Identity Proxy Deployment

 About dsconfig Configuration Tool

 Using dsconfig in Interactive Command-Line Mode

 Using dsconfig Interactive Mode: Viewing Object Menus

 Using dsconfig in Non-Interactive Mode

 Using dsconfig Batch Mode

+Using the Configuration API.

+Authentication and Authorization with the Configuration API

+Relationship Between the Configuration API and the dsconfig Tool

+Configuration API Paths.

+Updating Properties

+Administrative Actions.

+Configuration API Responses.

 Generating a Summary of Configuration Components

-To Generate a Summary of Configuration Components

 Configuring Server Groups

 About the Server Group Example

 To Create a Server Group

-Managing Root Users Accounts
+Managing Root Users Accounts.

-Default Root Privileges
+Default Root Privileges.

 Configuring Locations

 To Configure Locations Using dsconfig

-To Modify Locations Using dsconfig
+To Modify Locations Using deconfig

 Configuring Batched Transactions

 To Configure Batched Transactions

 Configuring Server Health Checks

 About the Default Health Checks

 About Creating a Custom Health Check

 Configuring LDAP External Servers

 About the prepare-external-server Tool

 To Configure an External Server Using dsconfig

-Configuring Load Balancing

-To Configure Load Balancing Using dsconfig

-Configuring Criteria-Based Load-Balancing Algorithms

-Understanding Failover and Recovery

-Configuring Proxy Transformations

-To Configure Proxy Transformations Using dsconfig

-Configuring Request Processors

-To Configure Request Processors Using dsconfig
+10 Comingate an Enternal Server Coming accounts / 4